paulsammut/RoboDolf/readme.md

 - subscribe to motor messages and enact motor commands to appropriate serial commands
 - read back state information about thruster, pack a motor state message and send it out

+#### Subscriptions and Publications

+The MCB Motor Actor subscribes to:

+* MCB Command Message

+The MCB Motor Actor publishes these RDS Messages:

+* Motor Data Message

 ### Battery Manager Actor

 ![Battery pack](images/BTB_pack.png)